 A few students with non-engineering degrees are admitted to the Program.
 Students must have a B.S. in science (such as physics, chemistry, biology or environmental science) or mathematics to be admitted.
-To be awarded the degree of Master of Science in Environmental Engineering, students without a BS in engineering degree must make up prerequisite coursework at the undergraduate level; this coursework does not receive graduate credit.
-The coursework can be completed prior to entering, or in some cases, during, the student’s UMass MS program.
+To be awarded an MS degree, students without a BS in engineering degree must make up prerequisite coursework at the undergraduate level; this coursework does not receive graduate credit.
+The coursework can be completed prior to entering, or in some cases, during the student’s UMass MS program.
 A summary of these prerequisites is shown below.

 Required prerequisite courses/subjects for MS in Environmental Engineering degree program:

 - Mathematics: Calculus I, II and III (multivariate) and Differential Equations

 - Physics (usually two semesters, calculus based level)

 - Engineering economics (as in a systems engineering course, or similar)